Andréa Aguiar

 Frequently Asked Questions

-Fellows will commit to a 10-month fellowship that requires attendance at all lunch and learns.
-Additionally, Fellows will meet with their assigned mentor at minimum, 4-times during the 10-month fellowship.
+Fellows will commit to a 10-month program that requires attendance at all lunch and learns.
+Additionally, Fellows will meet with their assigned mentor, at minimum, 4-times during the 10-month program.
 Each Fellow will give a D’var Torah (short 5-minute talk on a Torah portion) at the start of the lunch and learn.

 High-level education focused discussions addressing the challenges that female leaders face when taking the next step in their career.
 Lunch and learns are mandatory attendance for Fellows.
 Dates/times provided in advance of applying.